jbx-protocol/juice-docs/docs/dev/delegate-hackathon.md

 - Our documentation for [`juice-721-delegate`](/dev/extensions/juice-721-delegate/), an NFT delegate which is also the most popular delegate thus far.
 - The [`juice-contract-template`](https://github.com/jbx-protocol/juice-contract-template) repository.

-If the resources above don't answer your questions, ask in the [Hackathon's Telegram chat](https://t.me/delegatehackathon) or the [JuiceboxDAO Discord server](https://discord.gg/juicebox).
+If the resources above don't answer your questions, send a message in the `#🏰｜delegate-hackathon` channel of the [JuiceboxDAO Discord](https://discord.gg/juicebox).